01mu/reddit-links/README.md

 # reddit-links
 Pulls a list of domains featured on a given subreddit.
-Returns score total, score percentage, and domain frequency. `$limit` refers to the number of links returned per reddit API request. `$pag` refers to the number of API request pages parsed.
+Returns score total, score percentage, and domain frequency. `$limit` refers to the number of links returned per reddit API request. `$pag` refers to the number of API request pages parsed. `$sub` refers to a chosen subreddit.
 ## Usage
 Input (driver.php):
 ```